Trump Isn’t Coming to Matt Gaetz’s Rescue—for Now

 Gaetz has claimed he’s the victim of a convoluted extortion plot, involving Florida lawyers, $25 million, and a bizarre scheme to free former CIA agent Bob Levinson (who the U.S. government assumes is dead).
 And yet, despite Gaetz’s claims having some credence, the underlying story that Gaetz is under a Justice Department investigation for a sexual relationship with a 17-year-old also seems credible.

 Gaetz did not respond to a message asking if he’d heard from former President Trump in recent days.
 And a Trump spokesperson was also silent Friday.
-But as of Friday evening, the former president and his office have not issued an official statement on the matter.
+But as of Friday evening, Trump and his office had not issued any official statement on the matter.

-Trump, who was booted from his Twitter, has not been able to tweet—or retweet—about the Gaetz scandal.
+Trump, who was booted from his Twitter account, has not been able to tweet—or retweet—about the Gaetz scandal.
 And various heavy hitters and luminaries of the Trumpworld diaspora, as well as members of the Trump family, have tried to stay hush about the Republican congressman’s mounting troubles.

 “I don’t hope for anybody to be guilty of anything, but it sounds like he’s got a lot of explaining to do,” Barry Bennett, a longtime GOP operative and lobbyist who advised Trump during the 2016 presidential campaign, said of Gaetz Friday.
 “People underestimate Donald Trump’s political ear.”